lilopkins/evidenceangel/schemas/draft-hopkins-evp-spec.md

 ## Locking

-When loading an evidence package, implemetors **MUST** use a lock file with the file name ".~" followed by the full name of the package it protects, for example for a package called "example.evp", the lock file **MUST** be called ".~example.evp".
+When loading an evidence package, implemetors **MUST** use a lock file with the file name ".~lock." followed by the full name of the package it protects, followed by "#", for example for a package called "example.evp", the lock file **MUST** be called ".~lock.example.evp#".
 It **MUST** be located adjacent (in the same directory as) the evidence package.

 The lock file should be considered as locking the package if: